SiddharthKharvi/MAZE-RUNNER/README.md

 If Bot is not working check the Connections again, this worked for me perfectly ;)

+WARNING:
+DO NOT short-circuit Arduino / Battery
+DO NOT Supply Reverse Polarity
+USE voltage < 24 for Motor Driver
+USE voltage <=5 for Arduino (NOT via DC JACK)

 Thank You for Rading, Best of Luck

 Open for any suggestion, correction.